-The territorial scope of application of the DPA is very broad.
-The DPA not only applies to the processing of personal data in Switzerland (which is the most common trigger), but - depending on the circumstances - may also apply to the processing of personal data that takes place abroad.
-In fact, based on an international convention or based on Article 129 Paragraph 1 and Article 130 Paragraph 3 PILA, a data subject may in some instances have the option to file an action in a Swiss court for infringement of his or her personality rights and ask the competent court to apply Swiss law even if no processing activity has taken place in Switzerland (see Article 139 PILA).
+The territorial scope of application of the DPA is broad.
+The DPA not only applies to the processing of personal data in Switzerland (which is the most common trigger), but-depending on the circumstances - may also apply to the processing of personal data that takes place abroad.
+In fact, based on an international convention or based on Article 129, Paragraph 1 and Article 130, Paragraph 3 of the Federal Act on Private International Law (PILA), a data subject may in some instances have the option to file an action in a Swiss court for infringement of his or her personality rights and ask the competent court to apply Swiss law even if no processing activity has taken place in Switzerland (see Article 139 PILA).
 Based on the foregoing, foreign organisations should review compliance with the DPA even if they do not process any personal data in Switzerland or even if they do not have any presence in Switzerland if there is a possibility that data subjects may file a claim in Switzerland and ask for the application of the DPA.
 Nonetheless, Switzerland does not have any 'data territoriality' requirements, meaning that there is no obligation to store personal data in Switzerland.